 The American Society of Clinical Oncology (ASCO) hosts an annual conference where more than 40,000 oncology professionals meet to present and discuss their clinical research.
 This year, Outcomes4Me had the opportunity to attend this meeting and learn about the latest findings from recent lung cancer research.
-We’ve compiled some of the key updates from ASCO to help keep you informed.
+We’ve compiled some of the ASCO 2023 lung cancer updates here to help keep you informed.

 Tagrisso improves survival for early, EGFR-mutated NSCLC

 AstraZeneca announced the final results from its phase 3 ADAURA trial evaluating the drug Tagrisso in patients with early, EGFR-mutated, non-small cell lung cancer (NSCLC) who had undergone surgery to remove their main tumor.
 According to study findings, the therapy significantly improved survival among this patient population.
 The study showed that Tagrisso cut the risk of death for these patients by 51% compared to patients given standard-of-care chemotherapy plus a placebo.

 Keytruda reduces risk of recurrence, progression, or death for NSCLC patients

 Findings from Merck’s phase 3 KEYNOTE-671 trial showed that using Keytruda before and after surgery for patients with stage 2 or 3 NSCLC reduced risk of disease recurrence, progression, and death by 42% when compared to the outcomes on chemotherapy alone.
 Experts expect that Keytruda used before and after surgery and in combination with chemotherapy will become the new standard of care for patients with early NSCLC.

 Novocure’s electric fields technology improves survival for metastatic NSCLC patients